compuphase/Black-Magic-Probe-Book/source/bmserial_help.md

 respectively), and in that order.
 The hexadecimal digits may be specified in upper case or lower case.

+The input field keeps a history of recently transmitted commands.
+Use the key combinations Ctrl+ArrowUp and Ctrl+ArrowDown to browse through the history.
+The key combination Ctrl+R matches the characters already typed into the edit field with a command in the history; thus, Ctrl+R completes the command.

 ---
 See also:
 > [Display options]